ahmedmusawir/moose-next-framework-v3-supabase/README.md

 # moose-next-framework-v3-supabase

+# DO NOT USE THIS ...
+NEXT.JS 14 IS A PIECE OF JUNK NOTHING WORKS!!
+OVER CACHED PIECE OF SHIT!!

 The v3.0 of the New Moose Next Framework w/ Tailwind, Shadcn, Zustand &amp; Supabase

 ## Coverd in v3